Venetian rowing in a nutshell

 The family of the gondola is vast and varies and, as well as the most well-known type, boats destined for specific uses such as the version for regattas and those used to cross the Grand Canal called barchéta a massoche or da tragheto.

 There are also narrower versions such as the gondolin da regata, the gondolìn da fresco, the mussìn, the balotìna, the fisolera, the gondoleta da fresco and the barcheta a coa de gambaro and others that are larger used to represent rowing clubs.
 The latter have names based on the number of oarsmen they are built to carry: gondolon a otto, diesona (ten oarsmen), dodesona (twelve), quatordesona (fourteen), disdotona (eighteen).

-The gondola is, without doubt, the most well-known boat in the world.
+The gondola is, without a doubt, the most well-known boat in the world.
 Even those who have never visited Venice recognize it immediately because of its unmistakable shape, the metal ornament on its bow (ferro di prua), and the unusual style of rowing.